Nagasaki Peace Park 平和公園

 Nagasaki Peace Park is a few kilometers north of the Urakami city center.

-Trams connect the park with JR Nagasaki Station.
-The closest tram stop is Matsuyamamachi; the park is a 5-minute walk away.
+Trams connect the park with Nagasaki Station.
+The closest tram stop is Matsuyamamachi; the park is a five-minute walk away.

 Designed by local artist Seibo Kitamura as a testament to those who perished, the park's majestic Peace Statue is a major draw.
 Its outstretched arms warn about the dangers of atomic weapons while also gesturing toward a more peaceful future.